 - Interest-free days on purchases: Up to 55

 - Interest rate on cash advances: 21.74% p.a.

 Earning points for free flights: 3/5

-New cardholders who apply, are approved and spend at least $2,000 within the first 90 days can pocket 50,000 bonus Qantas Points: enough for a one-way upgrade from flexible business class to first class on Qantas flights to Los Angeles, Dallas/Fort Worth and Dubai.
+New cardholders who apply before June 30 2018, are approved and spend at least $2,000 within 90 days of card approval can pocket 50,000 bonus Qantas Points: enough for a one-way upgrade from flexible business class to first class on Qantas flights to Los Angeles and Dallas/Fort Worth.

 Based on the card's everyday earning rates, you could also pocket enough points to book a one-way Sydney-Melbourne flight in economy after spending $8,000 overseas, on dining or on travel-related charges; $10,667 at supermarkets, petrol stations and major retailers; and $16,000 everywhere else.

 However, we're less impressed that an additional $49/year charge applies to earn Qantas Points, over and above the 'regular' annual fee.

 When you're already paying $199/$399 each year in basic card fees, especially on a 'Signature Qantas' product, frequent flyer points really aren't an optional extra: if you weren't earning them, you wouldn't have this card to begin with.

 Charge the cost of a return overseas flight to your Citi Signature Qantas card before leaving Australia and you may be covered by the bank's complimentary international travel insurance if your trip is of six months or less.

 You may also be covered when using Qantas Points to book your journey abroad if you've earned at least 15,000 Qantas Points via your Citi Signature Qantas card in the 12 months prior to the date your flights were booked: a great feature to have as not all credit cards cover you when spending points on flights.